 This first sheep experiment was of short duration.
 When his family moved up the road to Mayflower Farm* in 1973, Peter’s flock would take frequent jaunts up Route 41, usually right after he had left for school.
 Single-strand electric fencing doesn’t work for sheep, it turns out, because they can just duck under it and their wool insulates them from the electric current.

-Twenty years later, when Peter moved back to South Egremont from Brooklyn with his family, the experiment began again.
+Twenty years later, when Peter and his wife Ellen and their daughters moved up to South Egremont from Brooklyn, the experiment began again.
 First came the sheepdog, Rosie, then the Indian Runner ducks (to train Rosie), then, in 1997, the first three sheep, Yolanda, Penelope, and Pollyanna.
 All of our sheep are descended from these three ewes.

 Since then, the flock has grown, and now we expect between 30 and 40 lambs each spring.
 We have all learned to love the land we farm alongside the Appalachian Trail, where our sheep do triple duty: keeping the fields open, fertilizing the soil, and feeding our community.
 We are always learning, and we take greatest inspiration from the rotational grazing movement, also known as “grass farming.”

 Here is some of our favorite reading material, inspiration for our land stewardship:

 Stockman Grass Farmer, edited by Allan Nation (deceased) and Joel Salatin

 The Sand County Almanac by Aldo Leopold

 The Omnivore’s Dilemma and The Botany of Desire by Michael Pollan

 Voices From White Earth: Gaawaabaabiganikaag, by Winona LaDuke

 *Peter’s mom, Patricia Maggio, changed the name from Merriebrook Farm to Mayflower farm when she and her husband bought the property in 1973.
 (Maggio means “May” in Italian.”)